2.17. Provisions and contingencies

 In line with the requirement of IRDAI Master Circular on Actuarial, Finance and Investment Functions of Insurers, the Company has put in place a derivative policy approved by the Board.
 The policy covers various aspects substantiating the hedge strategy to mitigate the interest rate risk, thereby managing the volatility of returns from future fixed income investments due to variations in market interest rates.

-A) The Company has during the period, as part of its hedging strategy, entered into Forward Rate Agreements (FRA) transactions to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI Master Circular on Actuarial, Finance and Investment Functions of Insurers.
-The FRA derivative contracts are over-the-counter (OTC) transactions, where the Company agrees to buy the notional value of a debt security at a specified future date, at a price determined at the time of the contract with an objective to lock in the price of an interest bearing security at a future date.
+A) The Company has during the period, as part of its hedging strategy, entered into Forward Contracts in Government Securities (Bond Forwards) to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI Master circular on Actuarial, Finance And Investment Functions, 2024, and the IRDAI Circular on Exposure to Forward Contracts in Government Securities (Bond Forwards) .
+The Forward Rate Agreement and Bond Forward derivative contracts are Over The Counter (OTC) transactions, agreeing to buy the notional value of a debt security at a specified future date, at a price determined at the time of the contract with an objective to lock in the price of an interest bearing security at a future date.

-B) The portion of the fair value gain/loss on the interest rate derivative that is determined to be an effective hedge is recognised directly in ‘Credit/ (Debit) Fair Value Change Account’ in the Balance Sheet under policyholders' funds and the portion that gets determined as ineffective hedge or ineffective portion of effective hedge, based on the hedge effectiveness assessment is recognized in the Revenue Account under head “Transfer/Gain on revaluation/Change in fair value.
+B) The portion of the fair value gain/loss on the interest rate derivatives that is determined to be an effective hedge is recognised directly in ‘Credit/(Debit) Fair Value Change Account' in the Balance Sheet under policyholders' funds and the portion that gets determined as ineffective hedge or ineffective portion of effective hedge, based on the hedge effectiveness assessment is recognised in the Revenue Account under the head “Transfer/Gain on revaluation/Change in fair value”.

 E) Disclosures on risk exposure in Interest rate derivatives:

 i.
 Interest rate derivative hedging instruments: Derivatives are financial instruments whose characteristics are derived from the underlying assets, or from interest and exchange rates or indices.
-Interest rate derivatives include forward rate agreements, interest rate swaps and interest rate futures.
-The Company during the financial year has entered into forward rate agreement (FRA) derivative instrument to hedge exposure due to interest rate sensitivity for highly probable forecasted transactions.
+Interest rate derivatives include forward rate agreements, Bond Forwards, interest rate swaps and interest rate futures.
+The Company during the financial year has entered into Bond forwards derivative instrument to hedge exposure due to interest rate sensitivity for highly probable forecasted transactions.
 These hedges were entered only for hedging purpose to hedge the interest rate risk.
 This hedge is carried in accordance with its established policies, strategy, objective and applicable regulations.

 ii.
 Derivative policy, process and hedge effectiveness assessment: The Company has a well-defined Board approved derivative policy and standard operating procedures setting out the strategic objectives, regulatory and operational framework and risks associated with interest rate derivatives.
 The policy includes the risk measurement and monitoring, processes to be followed and controls thereon.
 The accounting treatment has been documented and ensures a process of periodic effectiveness assessment and accounting in accordance with applicable accounting standard issued by the Institute of Chartered Accountants of India (ICAI).